 The next day I began research into the life and work of the late Dr. Timothy Leary.
 Perhaps I would be able to uncover something about him that would offer a clue to finding out if I had actually shared another person’s consciousness or if instead I had just experienced a very imaginative dream?
 It turned out that it wasn’t long before I was able to uncover some interesting coincidences.

 The first one was on You Tube and came in the form of an old song by The Moody Blues entitled, “Legend of a Mind (Timothy Leary’s Dead)”.
 I had never heard of this song before, though needless to say its subtitle did manage to strike a significant chord within me after the suggestion my friend had made.

-It may also be I’m over dramatizing this and my experience wasn’t all that unusual.
-Perhaps everyone has the Universal Mind occasionally barge in on his or her little world and it’s no big deal, just a cosmic hiccup to be eventually misunderstood or forgotten altogether; unless of course enlightenment is in the cards for one of the involved parties?
-Although I certainly wouldn’t assume that any potential enlightenment would have necessarily been just for me because Mr. Leary is dead.
+Of course I could be over dramatizing this and my experience wasn’t all that unusual.
+Perhaps everyone has the Universal Mind occasionally barge in on his or her little world and it’s no big deal?
+Just another cosmic hiccup to be eventually misunderstood or forgotten altogether, unless of course enlightenment is in the cards for one of the involved parties?
+Now I certainly wouldn’t assume that any potential enlightenment would have necessarily been just for me because Mr. Leary is dead.
 Without getting into a serious Quantum debate, I certainly concede the possibility that Timothy Leary could very well be just as real wherever he is as I am right here and now.
 On the other hand, it may not even really be about a man once known as Timothy Leary or a “long-legged leaping gnome like myself” (as the song lyric goes).
-Perhaps this glitch in the Matrix I experienced is really hinting at a much bigger connection, infinitely bigger; like for example, God… Existence… Tao?
+Perhaps this glitch in the Matrix I experienced is really hinting at a much bigger connection, infinitely bigger; like for example, God……or….. …….maybe even the Tao?